 George H. Holliday was born in the southern Ohio village of Pomeroy in 1847.
 At age fifteen he enlisted in a West Virginia Cavalry regiment.
 In June 1865 Holliday and his comrades in the Sixth West Virginia Veteran Volunteer Cavalry were transferred west to guard stations along the Oregon Trail.
 After his return to Ohio in 1866, Holliday married, began a family, and settled in Ironton, where he engaged in the stove manufacturing industry.
 Later, Holliday moved to Knoxville, Tennessee.
 He died in 1919.
 More info →

 Glenn V. Longacre is an archivist with the National Archives at Chicago.
-He is the coeditor of To Battle for God and the Right: The Civil War Letterbooks of Emerson Opdycke.
+Prior to that he worked at the Ohio Historical Society in Columbus.
+A West Virginia native, he holds a BA in history and MA in public history from West Virginia University.
+He is coeditor of To Battle for God and the Right: The Civil War Letterbooks of Emerson Opdycke.
 More info →

 Save 20% ($39.96)